NCAS-CMS/cfdm/joss/paper.md

   making it harder to update the library as the CF data model evolves.

-* The expectation is that other libraries will build on `cfdm`, inheriting its comprehensive knowledge of the CF conventions, to extend the API and add more sophisticated functions that are appropriate to their users (as is done by the `cf-python` library).
+* The expectation is that other libraries will build on `cfdm`, inheriting its knowledge of the CF conventions and extending the API to add more sophisticated functions that are appropriate to their users (e.g. `cf-python`).

 # Example usage